mokhaircc2/docker_examples/2.python-app/README.md

 Make sure you CD in 2.python-app folder then run the command using visual studio code.

 Pull the latest python Alpine image from docker hub.
 Then you can map the local python file as volume mapping to the container.
-The command as follows:
+The command is as follows:

 **docker run -it -v ${PWD}:/app python:alpine python /app/main.py**